 + PRO: Good weather all year round

-Summer in Austin is beautiful and new residents can look forward to long, lazy days sitting by the pool and topping up their tan or getting out in nature.
-Winters are mild and relatively short, which means the weather rarely restricts a person’s lifestyle in Austin.
+Summer in Austin is beautiful, and new residents can look forward to long, lazy days sitting by the pool and topping up their tan or getting out in nature.
+Winters are mild and relatively short, so the weather rarely restricts a person’s lifestyle in Austin.

 - CON: Rising temperatures mean that air-conditioning is a must

 Austin continues to break records for summer temperatures.
-Even for those who love the warmer weather, it can get unbearably hot at times, so it's likely that residents will want to get an air-conditioning system installed in their homes to make life a little more comfortable.
+Even for those who love the warmer weather, it can get unbearably hot at times, so residents will likely want to install an air-conditioning system in their homes to make life a little more comfortable.
 Having a pool to cool off in is also a good option.

 Accommodation in Austin